hasura/learn-graphql/tutorials/backend/hasura/tutorial-site/content/custom-business-logic/1-actions.md

 ## Write a REST API

-Now that the Action has been created, let's write a REST API in a simple Node.js Express app that can later be configured for this Action.
+Now that the Action has been created, let's write a REST API in a Node.js Express app that can later be configured for this Action.

 Head to the `Codegen` tab to quickly get started with boilerplate code :)